 The building was originally 8,160 square feet and received a highly efficient 1,900-square-foot addition.
 Building features include new study/lounge space, an elevator for better accessibility, recycling centers, and interior bike rooms.
-Other factors that contribute to the LEED (Leadership in Energy and Environmental Design
+Other factors that contribute to the LEED (Leadership in Energy and Environmental Design) Gold certification include:

 • Low-flow faucets and showers, and dual-flush toilets conserve water use;

 • Spray-foam insulation increases efficiency of addition;

 • Construction waste reduced through reusing or recycling approximately 80 percent;

 • Interior finishes (paints, adhesives, sealants, carpets) emit fewer vapors;

 • Renewable (Green-e certified wind) power offsets 100 percent of each building’s annual electricity use for a minimum of two years;

 • Native or drought-tolerant landscape materials reduce the need for irrigation.

 Colby has a longstanding commitment to environmentally friendly building practices.
 The project manager for the Goddard-Hodgkins project, along with Colby’s entire Physical Plant project management team, is professionally accredited by the U.S. Green Building Council’s LEED program, signifying Colby’s ongoing commitment to incorporating environmental principles in all construction projects.